codex-team/editor.js/docs/api.md

 `swap(fromIndex, toIndex)` - swaps two Blocks by their positions (deprecated: use 'move' instead)

-`move(fromIndex, toIndex)` - moves block from one index to another position
+`move(toIndex, fromIndex)` - moves block from one index to another position.
+`fromIndex` will be the current block's index by default.

 `delete(blockIndex?: Number)` - deletes Block with passed index